norkator/poker-pocket-backend/README.md

 Reason I shared this code here (see license) is that I want to <b>find someone who wants to create Virtual Reality front end</b> with Unity or any other game development platform.
-If that is you? you can contact me via email at: nitramite@outlook.com
+If that is you? you can contact me via email at: nitramite@outlook.com so that we can discuss our deal, it's okay that who ever does it owns that vr front end and also promotes my non VR versions.
+This way we both MAY be able to make buck out of this.
+That's the goal.
+Would be super awesome to work with someone together.

 I currently have two different front end clients.
+You may want to take a look at them to see what it's all about.

 Web UI: https://pokerpocket.nitramite.com/
 Android client: https://play.google.com/store/apps/details?id=com.nitramite.pokerpocket